emlid/reach-docs/docs/antenna-placement.md

 Antenna has to be placed on a ground plane which reduces multipath, provides shielding and improves signal reception.
 Ground plane is a conductive plate, it may be a piece of metal, a roof of a car, a metal roof of a building, etc.

 Tallysman TW4721 requires ground plane no less than 70x70mm.

+WARNING!
+AVOID SOLDERING ON THE COAX CABLE OF THE CURRENT TALLYSMAN GPS ANTENNAS.
+THE INTERNAL CABLE IS NOT HEAT RESSISTANT TEFLON AND IS THERFORE VERY DIFFICULT TO SOLDER ON TO.
+IF YOU HEAT THE SHIELD, CHANCES ARE YOU MELT THE INNER CONDUCTOR SHORTING OUT THE RF LINE!